 iFIT® Compatible Treadmills

 One of the all-time best features that each of these treadmills include is their iFIT capability.
 As an interactive personal training program, iFIT can take your marathon training to the next level with challenging workouts within a studio setting and destination workouts filmed all over the world.
-And once you’ve finished your run, continue with your recovery via the iFIT app, which can be used even while you’re off of your treadmill.
-The convenience that iFIT brings to your home treadmill and even on the go makes for an organized way of training for your next marathon no matter your location.
+Once you’ve finished your run, continue on with your recovery via the iFIT app, which can be used even while you’re off of your treadmill.
+The convenience that iFIT brings to your home treadmill and on the go makes for a well-organized way of training for your next marathon no matter your location.

-What once was a grueling and time-consuming marathon training schedule can now be your favorite passing time with your treadmill and iFIT membership.
+So, what once was a grueling and time-consuming training schedule can now be your favorite passing time with your treadmill and iFIT.

 Using Your Treadmill To Win Your Next Marathon